 We also recommend a set of neutral density graduated filters of 0.45 & 0.75 strength.
 If you are starting now and wish to purchase filters, we recommend the 0.45 hard ND grad and the 0.75 soft ND grad.
-We strongly recommend Lee filters for the superior quality, although the Hitech ones are of acceptable quality.
+We strongly recommend Lee filters for the superior quality, although other brands are of acceptable quality.
 A polariser or any other filters that you might own.
-You don’t need to have all the above, however, they will help you to gain the most out of your workshop.
+You don't need to have all the above, however, they will help you to gain the most out of your workshop.
 Please call for further details on equipment required.

 How many people per group?

 Our aim is to deliver the ultimate amount of information to you via our workshops and adventures, and the only way to achieve this is to keep the group size as small as possible.
 Group sizes are usually restricted to 4 participants per tutor (depending on workshop or adventure).
 This way we can pay more attention to all participants individually and make sure they all gain the maximum benefit out of the workshop.